 With the new Universal Control feature enabled by Monterey, it will allow the iPad to be used as a dual monitor with your laptop, controlled by one mouse or trackpad.
 In this way, the iPad Pro really is being elevated to the power of a computer, but with more flexibility.

 As new software is released the iPads will only grow more powerful.
-Tests reveal that the new iPad M1 processors are indeed as impressive as they are in Macs.
+Tests reveal that the new iPad M1 processors are true as impressive as they are in Macs.
 So, Apple tablet users can look forward to that same speed boost and power conservation for required tasks.

-On top of the M1 chip, the new iPad Pro has a front facing camera with movement tracking to help make video calling more immersive.
+On top of the M1 chip, the new iPad Pro has a front-facing camera with movement tracking to help make video calling more immersive.
 With 5G and the sophisticated camera tracking, users will be blown away by the functionality of the new iPad Pros.

 In practical terms, the M1 chips allow these iPads to open more apps, do more work, editing etc. without the iPad heating up or the same battery dropping frustration of years gone by.